Migraines in Humans

-As there is no cure for migraines it is not possible to stop them completely, although a majority of people find that their migraines get better as they older.
+As there is no cure for migraines it is not possible to stop them completely, although a majority of people find that their migraines get better as they get older.
 However, treatments are available that can control the symptoms so they don’t impact on people’s lives as much.
-Some treatments, whether medicinal, changing in lifestyle or alternative therapies, can stop people getting attacks so often or so severely.
+Some treatments, whether medicinal, changing in lifestyle or alternative therapies, can stop people from getting attacks so often or so severely.

 It can sometimes take a while to find the treatment that works best for an individual.
 It’s important to see your GP regularly during this process to check how you’re doing, whilst also keeping a record of your symptoms and how the different treatments and therapies have worked.

 It’s worth noting that migraines can change over time, so even when you’ve settled on a treatment, you should still see your GP or pharmacist at least once a year, whilst also keeping an open mind about what other alternatives are out there that may help.
 If your migraines get more severe or more frequent, then you need to contact your doctor immediately.